stisti/jenkins-app/README.rst

 4. Click on OK to start the Jenkins server.
 5. Your web browser will automatically open the Jenkins UI if you did not change the http port.
 If you changed the http port, you need to open localhost:<http port you gave to Jenkins> yourself.

+Jenkins.app will remember the command-line and the next time you start, it will default to the same command-line you used the last time.

 Stopping Jenkins
 ===========